roxanageambasu/roxanageambasu.github.io/index.md

 distributed systems.

-For my research in cloud and mobile data privacy, I received a Microsoft Research Faculty Fellowship, a ''Brilliant 10'' Popular Science nomination, an NSF CAREER award,  an Early Career Award in Cybersecurity from the University of Washington Center for Academic Excellence, an Honorable Mention for the 2013 inaugural Dennis M. Ritchie Doctoral Dissertation Award, a William Chan Dissertation Award, two best paper awards at top systems conferences, and the first Google Ph.D.
+For my research in cloud and mobile data privacy, I received an Alfred P. Sloan Faculty Fellowship, a Microsoft Research Faculty Fellowship, a ''Brilliant 10'' Popular Science nomination, an NSF CAREER award,  an Early Career Award in Cybersecurity from the University of Washington Center for Academic Excellence, an Honorable Mention for the 2013 inaugural Dennis M. Ritchie Doctoral Dissertation Award, a William Chan Dissertation Award, two best paper awards at top systems conferences, and the first Google Ph.D.
 Fellowship in Cloud Computing.